isaacnmm/pestpolicy-hugo2XX/content/posts/does-diatomaceous-earth-kill-bed-bugs/index.md

-﻿
-- -
+﻿---
-- title: Does Diatomaceous Earth Kill Bed Bugs
+title: Does Diatomaceous Earth Kill Bed Bugs
-description: Diatomaceous earth , commonly known as D. E, is a naturally occurring off
+description: Diatomaceous earth , commonly known as D. E, is a naturally occurring off-white soft, silicon-based sedimentary rock.It is composed of fossilized marine-based...
-- white soft, silicon
-- based sedimentary rock.It is composed of fossilized marine
-- based...
-slug: /does
+slug: /does-diatomaceous-earth-kill-bed-bugs/
-- diatomaceous
-- earth
-- kill
-- bed
-- bugs/
-date: 2025
-- 07
-- 10 00:00:00+00:00
+date: 2025-07-10 00:00:00+00:00
-lastmod: 2025
-- 07
-- 10 00:00:00+03:00
+lastmod: 2025-07-10 00:00:00+03:00
 author: Isaac
 categories:
 - Bed Bugs
 - Guide
 tags:
-- bed
-- bugs
+- bed-bugs
 - doe
 - diatomaceou
 layout: post
-- -
+---

-- [Diatomaceous earth](http://npic.orst.edu/factsheets/degen.html),commonly known as D. E, is a naturally occurring off
+[Diatomaceous earth](http://npic.orst.edu/factsheets/degen.html),commonly known as D. E, is a naturally occurring off-white soft, silicon-based sedimentary rock.
+It is composed of fossilized marine-based algae called planktons.
-- white soft, silicon
-- based sedimentary rock.
-It is composed of fossilized marine
-- based algae called planktons.
 Under a microscope, it looks like shards of glass (silica is used to make glass).
 But does diatomaceous earth kill bed bugs (or even with vinegar)/)? *A simple answer is, YES, diatomaceous earth will kill bed bugs.

 The D. E particles stick to the insect's exoskeleton it punctures the carapace, thus, leaving the insect susceptible to dehydration. * *Also, when the insect inhales the powder, it cuts through the respiratory system and causes drying of the mucous membrane of breathing passages in the bug, thus, killing them.
 Related: Pictures of Bed Bugs. *